Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Lisbon is filled with history, culture, beautiful sights, friendly people and delicious food and wine.
 The hardest thing about traveling to Lisbon is leaving, as many people quickly fall in love with this wonderful city.
 Here, you’ll find that people are proud of the nation in which they live, and are almost always more than willing to give advice about how to experience it best.
 Though English is not the native language, most locals are able to speak it, which can make communication much easier too.
-Though it’s a big city, it’s quite walkable, with a small town feel that makes it easy to get around.
-You’ll discover plenty of spectacular views, but are unlikely to run into hordes of tourists.
+Though it’s a big city, it’s quite walkable, with a small-town feel that makes it easy to get around.
 Don’t miss shopping the Feira da Ladra flea market, kicking back and enjoying soulful fado music, visiting the Jeronimos Monastery, and exploring the old town of Alfama.

-This city famed for its picturesque canals, colorful houses, coffee shops and rich culture is a solo traveler’s dream.
-You can easily walk and bike anywhere in the city, in fact most locals get around by cycling.
-It’s also exceptionally safe and a good bargain when it comes to accommodations, particular B & Bs and hostels, which can allow you to easily meet up with other travelers.
+Amsterdam is famed for its picturesque canals, colorful houses, coffee shops and rich culture and is a solo traveler’s dream.
+You can easily walk and bike anywhere in the city, in fact, most locals get around by cycling.
+It’s also exceptionally safe and a good bargain when it comes to accommodations, particularly B & Bs and hostels, which can allow you to easily meet up with other travelers.
 Enjoy exploring the museums and markets, or go to the beach.
 A stretch of sand located on the artificial island of IJburg offers swimming, sunbathing and lots of beach parties where you’re likely to be asked to join in.

 The Swedish capital, spread out over 14 islands overlooking the Baltic Sea to the east, is one of the best European cities for solo travel.
-This culturally vibrant and historically rich city is safe, clean and easy to navigate.
+Stockholm is a culturally vibrant and historically rich city that is safe, clean and easy to navigate.
 You’ll also find a multitude of attractions that don’t require a companion to be enjoyed.
-Indulge in some of the freshest, best tasting fish on earth at Nystekt Strömmingvagnen and you may never view food carts the same way again.
+Indulge in some of the freshest, best-tasting fish on earth at Nystekt Strömmingvagnen and you may never view food carts the same way again.
 Head up to City Hall Tower and take in the sweeping panoramic views of the beautiful city and explore medieval history in the old town, Gamla Stan.
 After dark, enjoy the hopping nightlife in bohemian Södermalm.

-This breathtakingly stunning country is frequently on the top of best solo travel destination lists as one of the friendliest places in the world to visit.
+Reykjavik is a breathtakingly stunning country that is frequently on the top of the best solo travel destination lists as one of the friendliest places in the world.
 You’re likely to find it easy to meet up with other travelers or even a local or two by hanging out at The Laundromat Café in the capital city where you’ll find all types of people drinking coffee, reading books, sharing travel tips, casually dining and washing laundry.
 It’s also a perfect place to eat if you dread dining alone.
 If you arrive for a late lunch, the odds are, you’ll meet up with a few others and stay through dinner or even join together for travels throughout the rest of the nation.
 While you’re there, be sure to soak in the Blue Lagoon with its warm waters rich in minerals.